 At Espinoza Vein Institute, we are dedicated exclusively to the treatment of venous disorders and diseases.
 Your satisfaction is a priority, as well as identifying the underlying condition that produces spider veins.
 Dr. Espinoza is a licensed phlebologist and one of the only specialists in South Carolina with extensive ultrasound training.
 He carries certification in Registered Vascular Technology (RVT) and a Registered Phlebology Sonographer (RPhS).

 Our compassionate team offers a wide variety of spider vein treatments, from lifestyle modifications to laser therapy.
 Looking and feeling good are the happy outcomes of being healthy, and we want you to experience the difference in our spider vein treatment.
-We're proud to serve patients across South Carolina, including Lexington and Newberry.
+We're proud to serve patients in Lexington and across South Carolina.
 Call to schedule your consultation today and take the first step toward getting the spider vein treatment you deserve!

 CALL US: (803) 626-9075 REQUEST APPOINTMENT

 What are Spider Veins?